coppergold2/coppergold2/README.md

-- 👋 Hi, I’m Cooper Chen, I graduated from Toronto Metropolicant university with a bachelor of science computer science degree
+👋 Hi, I’m Cooper Chen.

-- 👀 I’m interested in using Machine Learning & AI to help on anything
+I graduated from Toronto Metropolitan University with a Bachelor of Science in Computer Science.

-- 💞️ I’m looking to collaborate on anything
+👀 I’m passionate about using Machine Learning & AI to solve real-world problems.

-- 📫 How to reach me
+💞 I’m open to collaborating on innovative projects in the computer science field.

-c1336873249@gmail.com
+📫 How to reach me: c1336873249@gmail.com

 <!---
 coppergold2/coppergold2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.